Reik96/Jump_Height_Prediction/README.md

+## Usage

+To use this model you need to download the data and the three .py files.
+Then you go to the Regression.py and enter the right sourcepath.
+After running the Regression.py you can go to your Anaconda Prompt.
+Type in:
+1) cd "C:\....yourpath..."
+2) python webapp.py

+After you run the app, you can copy the appearing adress to your browser.
+Now you can enter some values.
+Have fun!

 ## Further Steps:

 Adding more data would be benefitial for the accuracy of the prediction.
 Additionally one can think about finetuning the visual appearance of this simple Web-Application.